MOMARIA/Web_Dashboard/README.md

 ## Requirements

-To run the web dashboard locally, you will need to install the required Python packages.
-You can install them using the `requirements.txt` file provided in the repository.
+To run the web dashboard locally, you must install the required Python packages.
+You can install them using the `requirements.txt` file in the repository.

 ```
 pip install -r requirements.txt